 - Pressure gauge needle bouncing back and forth

 How Do You Maintain a Pressure Tank?

-Checking the pressure and the pressure switch of your tank is the first step during routine maintenance.
-It helps to tell you if replacements are needed or if the pressure tank can still function properly.
+Checking the pressure and the pressure switch of your tank is the first step during routine maintenance, as it tells you if replacements are needed or if the pressure tank is still working properly.

 How Do You Check The Pressure?